 For example, creating a scenario where an employee would need to deal with an irate customer would be best developed for those interviewing for customer service roles.
 Conversely, an entirely different situational judgement test would be required for someone working behind the scenes, where they may be dealing with incorrect information in the stock control department.

 These tests would enable you to identify those people who will make the right decisions under trying circumstances.
 A CV can only go so far in the amount of information it provides you with.
-Personalised tests will ensure you get far more useful information to assist you in making your hiring decisions.
+Personalised tests will ensure you get far more useful information to make sure you hire the best applicants.

-3: you can identify the people who will best fit in with your business
+3: By identifying people who will best fit in with your business will help you hire the best applicants

 It is entirely possible someone might fit in very well with another business in the same industry as yours, and yet they simply aren’t a good fit with yours.
 Even if you are interviewing people with experience in your industry, it doesn’t mean they will be your ideal employees.